oyooyo/smart_cube/README.md

 [![](screenshot.png)](https://oyooyo.github.io/smart_cube)

-A [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application) for solving the *Mi Smart Magic Cube* (a Rubik's cube with Bluetooth LE from Xiaomi) that simply always shows the next step for solving the cube.
+A tiny [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application) for solving the *Mi Smart Magic Cube* (a Rubik's cube with Bluetooth LE from Xiaomi) that simply always shows the next step for solving the cube.

 Requires a webbrowser that supports the *[Web Bluetooth API](https://webbluetoothcg.github.io/web-bluetooth/)*.
 Right now, recent Chrome-based webbrowsers are the only ones that do.

 To use it, visit [https://oyooyo.github.io/smart_cube](https://oyooyo.github.io/smart_cube).

+Be aware that while the app uses [Herbert Kociemba's two-phase algorithm](http://kociemba.org/cube.htm), one of the most advanced algorithms for solving rubik's cubes, the shown solution will often not be the shortest possible.

 ## Acknowledgements